 sudo chown -R $USER:$GROUP ~/.npm sudo chown -R $USER:$GROUP ~/.config

-At the time of creating a new Angular project, they are asking two things.
+When creating a new Angular project, they are asking for two things.

 - If we want to create routing or not.

-- What kind of styling we need to use in the angular 10 project.
+- What kind of styling do we need to use in the angular project?
 I have selected Sass.